-You slip off the gunnel of your boat and enter a world a peace, quiet and tranquility as you swim down deeper into the azure blue waters off the coast of the Big Island of Hawaii.
+You slip off the gunnel of your boat and enter a world of peace, quiet, and tranquility as you swim down deeper into the azure blue waters off the coast of the Big Island of Hawaii.

 You leave the world behind, along with all of your addiction troubles.
 The warm water relieves pain, and the sensation of floating is relaxing, beautiful, healing.